Johnmilius/Johnmilius/README.md

 Hello!
 My name is John Milius.
 I'm a student at BYU-Idaho, expeceted to graduate around spring 2027.

-I started my journey in the computer science realm in highschool being interesting in creating simple programs using the Java Language.
-That grew over time over many years into my passion for computers and programming.
-I have made several hardware projects building my own computers on top of creating many programming projects.
+I began my journey in computer science back in high school, where I became fascinated with creating simple programs in Java.
+Over the years, that interest grew into a deeper passion for computers, programming, and system design.
+Along the way, I built multiple PCs, completed various hardware projects, and developed a growing list of software projects across different languages and technologies.

-As I've learned more about the programming world I have lead an interest towards Data Engineering and Architecture.
+As I’ve gained more experience, my interests have increasingly shifted toward Data Engineering and System Architecture—designing reliable data flows, scalable backends, and structured systems that support real-world applications.

 ## Skills
 **Languages:** Python • C# • JavaScript • SQL • HTML + CSS